Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Experiments

 \subsection{Ablation Study}

-\textbf{\(\varepsilon\) on \(\operatorname{OU}@\varepsilon\) Evaluation.}\; We take the unlearned checkpoints produced by each baseline (SalUn, DELETE, and UNSC) and by their \spt\ combined counterparts.
-With the checkpoints, we have evaluated the \softou\ values for every test radius \(\varepsilon\in\{0.01,...,.0.5\}\) via PGD.
-From Figure \ref{fig:sec6_3_eps}-(a), collateral damage for the plain baselines diminish almost linearly with increasing \(\varepsilon\), whereas \spt\ and \spt\ combined methods stay at certain levels throughout the entire \(\varepsilon\) range, confirming the reliability of \softou\ as a metric for quantifying the collateral damage.
-The reason behind the decreasing behavior is that beyond some point, a larger radius pushes perturbation points too far from the decision boundaries, thereby the perturbed samples enter the internal region of the retained set, which shows a small over-unlearning metric.

-\textbf{\(\varepsilon\) on \spt\ Unlearning.}\; Here, we try to unlearn the models using same \spt\ combined counterparts above, with PGD-perturbation radius values of \(\varepsilon\in\{0.01,...,.0.5\}\) for calculating \(\mathcal{L}_\text{over}\).
+\textbf{\(\varepsilon\) on \spt\ Unlearning.}\; We conduct unlearning experiments on SalUn, DELETE, and UNSC, as well as their \spt-combined variants (including standalone \spt), with PGD-perturbation radius values of \(\varepsilon\in\{0.01,...,.0.5\}\) for calculating \(\mathcal{L}_\text{o}\).
 For over-unlearning evaluation, we utilize the same perturbed evaluation set (\(\varepsilon=0.03\)) with the main experiments.
-The results was shown in the Figure \ref{fig:sec6_3_eps}-(b).
+The results are shown in Figure \ref{fig:sec6_3_eps}-(a).
 Overall, the over-unlearning metric rises as \(\varepsilon\) increases.
-When \(\varepsilon\) becomes too large, the perturbed samples deviate substantially from the original forget data; consequently, diverging too far from the region of interest, thus yielding less benefit.
+When \(\varepsilon\) becomes too large, the perturbed samples deviate substantially from the original forget data and move away from the decision-boundary neighborhood that defines the target unlearning region, thus yielding less benefit.
 Nevertheless, it remained more robust to over-unlearning than the baseline without \spt.

+\textbf{\(\varepsilon\) on \(\operatorname{OU}@\varepsilon\) Evaluation.}\; Using the unlearned checkpoints reported in Table~\ref{tab:main_sub}, we further evaluate the \softou\ values for every test radius \(\varepsilon\in\{0.01,\ldots,0.5\}\) via PGD.
+From Figure \ref{fig:sec6_3_eps}-(b), collateral damage for baselines diminishes linearly with increasing \(\varepsilon\), whereas \spt\ and \spt\ combined methods remain consistently low throughout the entire \(\varepsilon\) range, confirming the reliability of \softou\ as a metric for quantifying the collateral damage.
+The reason behind the decreasing behavior is that beyond some point, a larger radius pushes perturbation points too far from the decision boundaries, thereby the perturbed samples enter the internal region of the retained set, which shows a small \softou.